cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

   ```
  3. Once in Teams you can call the bot using `@<Bot-Name> <command>`

+ * `get cohesity protection runs report` and `get cohesity usage` does not work in Teams
   # 5. Commands

   To get information on commands use `get cohesity help` to get info or `!help command -Full` (e.g `!help Get-PBCohesityAlerts -Full`) for full info on use.